xmake-io/xmake-docs/guide/syntax_description.md

 The above two methods are the same in effect, but in understanding, the first one is more intuitive.
 At first glance, you know that `add_files` is only set for target, not global.

-Therefore, proper indentation helps to better maintain xmake.lua
+Therefore, proper indentation helps to better maintain `xmake.lua`.

 Finally attached, tbox's [xmake.lua](https://github.com/tboox/tbox/blob/master/src/tbox/xmake.lua) description, for reference only. .